cyclus/cyclus.github.com/source/module/dre.rst

 Requests are modeled as collections of ``cyclus::RequestPortfolio``\ s, where each portfolio includes a collection of ``cyclus::Request``\ s and a collection of ``cyclus::CapacityConstraint``\ s.
-A portfolio is sufficiently met if one or more of its constiuent requests are met and all of its constraints are satisfied.
+A portfolio is sufficiently met if one or more of its constituent requests are met and all of its constraints are satisfied.

 A request provides a target resource, a commodity, and a preference for that commodity-resource combination.
 A constraint provides a constraining value and a